woeisme/docker-qbittorrent-nox/Readme.md

 2. Edit Docker environment file

-    If you are not using Docker Compose you can skip editing the environment file.
+    If you are planning to use Docker Compose you should open and edit the environment file.
+Otherwise you can skip this step.
-    However the variables presented below is crucial in later steps, make sure you understand them.
+    However the variables presented below is crucial in later steps, so make sure you understand them.

     Find and open the `.env` file in the repository you cloned (or the .zip archive you downloaded). \
     There are a few variables that you must take care of before you can run the image. \